 - Identify which requirement you need to follow

 Health Sciences Immunization Program

-Students who are entering a health sciences program follow a separate requirement outlined at Health Sciences Immunization Program (HSIP).
+Students who are entering a health sciences program follow a separate requirement outlined on the Health Sciences Immunization Program (HSIP) website.
 If you are in one of the programs listed below, you do not need to satisfy the general UW Immunization Requirement.
+Note that pre-health sciences students should follow the general UW Immunization Requirement.

 - Dentistry (DDS and most post-Docs)